karlo-babic/paradigms-py/1-Introduction-to-Programming-Concepts.md

     ```
 - Result: `93326215443944152681699238856266700490715968264381621468592963895217599993229915608941463976156518286253697920827223758251185210916864000000000000000000000000`

+#### In Python's World: Recursion Depth Limits

+While recursion is a powerful conceptual tool, Python (like many practical languages) has a **recursion depth limit** (usually around 1000 calls) to prevent a type of error called a "stack overflow."
+If you tried to call `fact(3000)`, it would fail with an error.

+For problems that require very deep recursion, a Python programmer would typically rewrite the function using a simple loop (an iterative approach).
+This is a common trade-off: conceptual elegance (recursion) vs. practical constraints (memory).

 #### Checkpoint
 <details>
 <summary>In the recursive `fact(n)` function, what is the base case and what is the recursive step?</summary>